uavaustin/target-finder-model/README.md

     --use_trt \
     --precision FP32
 ```
+When optimizing on the Xavier, use `--calib_data_dir` and `--precision INT8`.

-NOTE: All model training and freezing must be done with Tensorflow 1.x until the Object Detection API supports TensorFlow 2
+**NOTE**: All model training and freezing must be done with Tensorflow 1.x until the Object Detection API supports TensorFlow 2

 ## Testing